Last Updated on August 3, 2023 by Christine Kaaloa

 There will also be a snack center where you can buy drinks and even snacks like patbingsu (depends on season), etc… A popular drink is something that looks like a cross between an iced coffee and/or herbal tea.
 Koreans love to drink them at jjimjilbangs as much as they hard-boiled eggs.
 I think this has to do with replenishing your body after the soaks and saunas.

-Where are the beds in bathhouses in Korea?
+Are there beds in bathhouses in Korea?

-Some spas have separate sleeping spaces for men and women.
-But there is always a co-ed option too.
-Basically, any floor or reclining chair real estate is open for sleeping.
 On a particularly crowded night (usually weekends), it’s not uncommon to sleep right next to another person (I’d just watch out on the flailing arms).
 Some Koreans fall asleep in the saunas.

-Do they store luggage for you?
+Do they store your luggage for you at a Korean bathhouse?

-Yes and no. Depends on the jjimjilbang.
 Jjimjilbangs are 24 hour spas, not hotels.
 Some spas may accommodate you by putting it behind their desk.
 Others, if close to a transportation hub, might have a storage area, but don’t expect it to be in a secure room.
 Koreans however, aren’t known to be big on theft, especially in public areas.

 Is there WiFi or charging outlets?